gparraMstr/censys-assessment/README.md

    Now, there are three ways to run the application: production mode and development mode.

-   1. **Stand-alone app**: Another alternative is to package both Frontend and Backend application into a stand-alone application as explained in the [Deployment](#deployment).
+   1. **Stand-alone app**: As specified in the assessment requirements, this is a self-contained application which will require packaging both Frontend and Backend applications into a stand-alone application to run on Linux, MacOS and Windows.
+This is fully explained in the [Deployment](#deployment).

-	1.	**Production**: As specified in the assessment requirements, this is a self-contained application that includes both the backend service and the frontend UI.
-It runs on port `5001`.
-The backend proxy is started to handle API requests, and the UI application is served as a static build.
-This setup is ideal for deployment in production environments.
+	2.	**Production**: Runs both Frontend and Backend application on same node.js service instance on port `5001`.
+The backend proxy is started to handle API requests, and the Frontend application is served as a static build in this mode.
+The frontend application is built into compiled content and deployed to backend deployment under the `build` folder as static content.

-   2. **Development**: Designed for development purposes, this mode allows developers to continue working on the UI application with real-time code reloading.
+   3. **Development**: Designed for development purposes, this mode allows developers to continue working on frontend application development with real-time code reloading.
 In this mode, both the frontend and backend must be run simultaneously: the backend proxy runs on port `5001`, while the frontend runs on port `3000`.
 This setup facilitates efficient development and testing.

    Below are the instructions on how to start frontend and/or backend applications.